StatisticalReinforcementLearningLab/SARAv2/copy_these_files/README.md

 ### Android
 - Follow instruction from the Onesignal website on how to add `NotificationExtenderService`

 - `android/NotificationExtenderOneSignal.java`: make changes to the `onNotificationProcessing` function in `edu.harvard.srl.SARA.NotificationExtenderOneSignal`.
-Once you make the changes, notification will be tracked once the notification is received.
+Once you make the changes, notifications will be tracked once they are  received. *(Note, you have to change the server address/port, and install a flask server script).*

 - `android/NotificationExtenderOneSignal.java`: make changes to the `onNotificationProcessing` function in `com.plugin.gcm.OneSignalPush` and `CordovaNotificationOpenedHandler`.
-Once you make the changes, we will be able to track like and dislike.
+Once you make the changes, we will be able to track like and dislike. *(Note, you have to change the server address/port, and install a flask server script).*

 - Once you make the changes, you can use `ionic cordova run android` to see the changes.
 It is not necessary to use Android studio.